shrestho10/SummaryTheSavior/Security-Aware-Summarizer/readme.txt

 Classification scores utilizing prompts on training and eval data with both ML and DNN Classification scores utilizing Summaries on training and eval data with both ML and DNN

-Eval scores of JBB EVAL dataset and their predictions for both ML and DNN utilizing summaries --> old files*******
+Eval scores of JBB EVAL dataset and their predictions for both ML and DNN utilizing summaries --> ML Ffor pair, rs, jbc and  gcg are old files*******

-The evaluation of JBB Dataset is at --> ew evlatuation files: https://github.com/shrestho10/SummaryTheSavior/tree/main/Security-Aware-Summarizer/eval_2/jbb_evaluation
+The new evaluation of JBB Dataset is at --> ew evlatuation files: https://github.com/shrestho10/SummaryTheSavior/tree/main/Security-Aware-Summarizer/eval_2/jbb_evaluation

 Rejection evaluation for wild jailbreak first 100 data will be found at: https://github.com/shrestho10/SummaryTheSavior/tree/main/Security-Aware-Summarizer/wiljailbreak_eval
 Rejection evaluation for wild jailbreak 2nd 100 data will be found at: https://github.com/shrestho10/SummaryTheSavior/tree/main/Security-Aware-Summarizer/wiljailbreak_eval2